 Throughout coursework and field work, the student will discover a deeper understanding of theology, the Bible, and his or her particular calling.
 Master of Divinity degree students work closely with faculty advisors who help each student relate their studies to their future plans as well as designing individual curricula.
-Through team teaching, lectures alternating with small groups, and seminar classes, students are given the opportunity to articulate their views, their learning, their theological vision, and gain tools for church leadership.
+Through team teaching, lectures alternating with small groups, and seminar classes, students are given the opportunity to articulate their theological vision and gain tools for church leadership.

 Louisville Seminary's program integrates three educational components: Area A: Biblical Studies

 Biblical Studies requires successful completion of Scripture I and II, The Elements of Biblical Hebrew, The Elements of New Testament Greek, and Exegesis in both testaments, as well as electives.
 Area B: Theology, History, Ethics, and Religion

 This area requires successful completion of Introduction to Theology and Ethics, History of a Christian Experience I and II, a core theology course, a course in the student's denominational heritage, and two electives.
 Area C: Practical Theology